Setting

 Musicians long ago discovered they could modify sound waves with magic, in real-time, without recording, amplifying, or mixing.
 That’s where the Voice From Music process comes from, and why all silent films were sung-through musicals.
 Mordecai’s old job allowed him to play the dialogue.
 Bowed instruments were once ubiquitous in pop music backing tracks because it was easiest to modify their vibrations.
 The advent of the electric guitar — and the inevitable experimentation that occurs when you give a bunch of musicians a noise-box that can be plugged into anything — has pushed “cello rock” almost entirely from the mainstream.
 The original VFM process is still sometimes used for its unique folky, indy, old-timey or quaint sound, but the addition of electricity is considered an improvement in all other contexts.

 Magic allows for data storage in a quasi-digital format.
 All types of recording technology, including drawings and photographs, have been using it to improve quality and add features for quite some time.
-Currently, music can be heard on radio, record (single and LP), and audio tape — and viewed on Audio Spekto or Spek (if you have a disc view radio), Sinkie (a silent postcard that auto-syncs to any recording), and music reel (still popular in theatres, and with the best resolution of all).
+Currently, music can be heard on radio, record (single and LP), and audio ribbons — and viewed on Audio Spekto or Spek (if you have a disc-view radio), Sinkie (a silent postcard that auto-syncs to any recording), and music reel (still popular in theatres, and with the best resolution of all).
 Wax cylinders are outdated and no longer produced — if you find one, good luck restoring or playing any of its original sound.
 All of these have much better resolution and/or storage than the versions we are familiar with.

 It’s pretty obvious this universe is not getting their music in the order to which we’re accustomed.
 Magic is both a randomizer and a convenient excuse.
 Different artists are assigned to different eras and I’ll try to spread the wealth of the 60s, 70s, 80s and 90s over several decades, sometimes shuffled together like a pack of cards.
 More recent music is out there, too, but we know the classics are classics because there has been a lot of time to weed out the Top 40 crap, so I will try to stick to the good stuff. …Mostly.